Golf Tutorials

 Cause #2: An "Arms-First" Downswing

 Many amateur golfers start their downswing by throwing their hands and arms at the ball.
-The anbody instinct to make some room. and so an is it instinctively to moves the your lower body as far forward and anyou possible.
-It is to ancreate space to s your armas to swing through. an to
+The body instinctively moves the lower body forward to create space for the arms to swing through.

-The correct sequence is driven from the angrounsd-up.
-A very anslight shift to the lead anside helps to trigger the antur of the hips, and then shoulders and chest unwind.
-The arms basically co for ride until th late a h.
-This feel to the as a angolf feels in the downswing slow-motion feels is an a "in the body leads and arms that in." so that can stop the need from hip slife create space.
+The correct sequence is driven from the ground up.
+A slight shift to the lead side helps to trigger the turn of the hips, followed by the shoulders and chest unwinding.
+The arms simply follow along for the ride.
+This helps stop the need for a hip slide to create space.

 Cause #3: A Misunderstanding of Weight Shift